liam-koh/vite-react-typescript-jest/README.md

 Node.js version 12.2.0 or higher installed on your machine.

-Yarn package manager version 1.22.0 or higher installed on your machine (you can also use npm if you prefer).
+Yarn package manager version 1.22.0 or higher installed on your machine.
 <br />

 ### Installation